-- 1. Homeless individuals and families as defined in 24 CFR 91.5 (1).
-Within this preference, the City will prioritize chronically homeless households. - 2.
-Any individual or family who is fleeing, or is attempting to flee, domestic violence (DV), dating violence, sexual assault, stalking, or human trafficking.
-Within this preference, a particular project may elect to prioritize those who are victims of human sexual trafficking.
+- 1. Homeless individuals and families as defined in 24 CFR 91.5 (1). - Any individual or family who is fleeing, or is attempting to flee, domestic violence (DV), dating violence, sexual assault, stalking, or human trafficking.
 The preference will apply in the RFP process.
 Projects that commit to serve the designated populations will receive a preference in the City's selection of projects to fund with HOME-ARP.